 A DPE E rating is not an obstacle when you know the exemptions.
 Listed or registered buildings benefit from partial exemptions from energy renovation obligations.
 Marie systematically checks this point with the town planning department before advising her clients.

-Looking for an apartment in the Quartier Latin?
+Looking for a flat in the Quartier Latin?
 Contact our team to define your project.

 Frequently asked questions

-What is the average price of a 2-bedroom in the 5th arrondissement of Paris?
+What is the average price of a two-room flat in the 5th arrondissement of Paris?

-Is the 5th arrondissement suited for a primary residence purchase?
+Is the 5th arrondissement suited for a main residence purchase?

 The 5th arrondissement offers an exceptional living environment: the Jardin du Luxembourg nearby, quality shops, transport links (RER B, metro lines 7, 10), and a rich cultural scene.
 The property market is stable with a steady appreciation of 2 to 3% per year over the last decade.